TeddyKish/TelegramSoccerBot/README.md

                 /generate -> Generates today's groups, with the sum of each group at the end /show -> Shows today's groups
         /players
-            /show -> What's the player name? (or 'all' for everyone) -> Shows all players and their characteristics /edit -> What's the player name? -> Player edit menu (currently- GK/ATT/DEF/MID)
+            /add -> What's the player name? -> Characteristics -> Added successfully /edit -> What's the player name? -> Player edit menu (currently- GK/Attacker/Defender) /show -> What's the player name? (or 'all' for everyone) -> Shows all players and their characteristics /delete -> What's the player name? -> Succesfully deleted X.

 ### Group View:
     /help -> Explain about the different options /todayinfo -> Shows today's different groups with their score sum, or an indicative message if there are no generated groups yet

-##  Version 1.0
+##  Version 1.0:
     The prototype above will be implemented to completion.

 ## Version 2.0
     Some niche features, like:
     * Players that want to be put together in the same group
     * Additional features for player characteristics
     * TBA